 After restoration is complete and the building is operational, we will seek funding to build the "Hot Lunch," a building representing the historic cafeteria that existed when the school was active.
-The new "Hot Lunch" building will be a restaurant and will also provide subsidized meals to the needy of the community.
+We hope the new "Hot Lunch" building serve as a commercial kitchen, venue for food sales and will also provide subsidized meals to the needy of the community.
 The new structure will also operate a marketplace that sells local artwork, gifts and crafts.
 Sales will sustain the facility and provide economic opportunities for entrepreneurship.
 Use of the restored school as envisioned above will create opportunities to mentor students on aspects of business, including customer service, marketing and accounting.

 With time, St. Anthony will be a center for economic development in the community and a center of educational opportunity.
 Eventually, it will be a resource for information on local service providers (such as caterers, plumbers, and carpenters) and serve as a work cooperative, where sharing skills is encouraged and supported.
 We will work with community organizations needing space to provide social services for low-income residents.

 The St. Anthony’s property can be a model for inspiration from the past to inspire the future.
 We will showcase past practices from the community such as use of wood stoves, adobe structures, acequia systems, and home-grown food as important, affordable, and sustainable practices to be continued.
-The grounds will be improved for use as a community park, recreation and event center.
+The grounds will be improved for use as a community park, recreation and event center with a stage.
 Adobe buildings in the Peñasco valley are valued by the community, but many are in a state of disrepair.
-The restoration of the parochial school will educate community members in restoration practices of adobe and inspire restoration of adobe homes in the valley.
+The restoration of the parochial school could reinvigorate community members in restoration practices of adobe and inspire restoration of adobe homes in the valley.